UtilFunction/opal-uefi-greeter/readme.md

 `lightdm-mini-greeter`) will be made as part of this project as well, currently the password is requested just through the UEFI text I/O.

+## Information about this fork

+Code in that forked repository allows to compile opal-uefi-greeter with rust taken from stable channel (tested with rustc 1.69.0 (84c898d65 2023-04-16)).
+Nitpick: it was ran only on one machine but it seems to be working fine (unlocks and boots the OS).

 ## Using it
 You have to be familiar with [sedutil-cli](https://github.com/Drive-Trust-Alliance/sedutil/wiki/Encrypting-your-drive).